Kietpawpan/carbon/README.md

     ZPOT-->>Other Organizations: Request for bin placement
     Note over Other Organizations: Consideration
     Other Organizations-->>ZPOT: Approve
-    ZPOT->>Other Organizations: Supply the boxes
+    ZPOT->>Other Organizations: Supply the bins
     Note over Other Organizations: Plastic cup gathering extention Note right of Other Organizations: After 9 months Note over Other Organizations: Count the number of plastic cups